mousepawmedia/devdocs/source/tools/sphinx.rst

 Installing Sphinx on Linux
 ------------------------------

-In Ubuntu, Sphinx is very easy to install.
-You can install it for either Python 2 or Python 3.
-Since we use the latter, we'll install that.
+In Ubuntu, Sphinx is very easy to install, as it works with Python 3.

 To install on Ubuntu, simply run...